Venice Theatre's 'Carol' is better than ever

 Last year was Brad Wages first in the role of Ebenezer Scrooge.
 He was excellent.
 This year he added some physical touches such as a pronounced limp that seemed to make the miserly old man even more crotchety but also made the conclusion of the show even more special than ever.

-Wages also directed this show, right after directing “Assisted Living: The Musical: The Home ... for the Holidays, and “Mamma Mia!” which broke about every record held by Venice Theatre.

 Laurie Colton, as Mrs. Cratchit, is typical of cast members who have been in this show for many years and who ave performed in many different roles.
-She always acquitted herself quite ell but in this production, she truly does a stellar job.
-Like many roles in the story, it is not a big part, but every role is important and, in this production, each actor understands that and makes his or her role special.
+She always acquitted herself quite well but in this production, she truly does a stellar job.

 Charlie Kollar is one of many examples of children who have grown up at Venice Theatre.
-Now an adult and on the verge of heading off to Broadway or Hollywood with an array of roles behind him, he has embraced the role of Scrooge’s nephew Fred, as he had other roles over the 16 years in which he has appeared in “A Christmas Carol.”
+He has embraced the role of Scrooge’s nephew Fred, as he had other roles over the 16 years in which he has appeared in “A Christmas Carol.”

 Kollar does not hold the record as a performer in this show.